libretro/docs/docs/guides/led-drivers.md

 # LED drivers for RetroArch

-Libretro cores can have extra on/off outputs, that can provide simple visual feedback such as disk activity happening inside the emulated system.
+Libretro cores can have extra on/off outputs, that provide simple visual feedback such as illuminated Start buttons for arcade or disk activity happening inside the emulated system.

 Available LED drivers:
    * `overlay` - control individual elements of a RetroArch overlay